mendix/docs/content/en/docs/appstore/widgets/google-maps.md

 ---

 {{% alert color="warning" %}}
-⚠This widget is deprecated.
+⚠ This widget is deprecated.
 You can use the [Maps](/appstore/widgets/maps/) widget instead.
 {{% /alert %}}

 ## 1 Introduction